 Finally convinced, they followed me out the RV’s side door and I immediately realized something was amiss.
 There was no dead chicken and the pentagram painted in the sand had miraculously disappeared.
 Anne and Ray were both behind me and I could feel their staring eyes on the back of my neck.
 They weren’t the only ones.
 Every roughneck on the crew and the driller had suddenly appeared.
 Standing on the drill floor, they were all watching Anne, Ray and me, waiting to see what we were going to do.

 I didn’t give them the satisfaction.
 Brushing past Ray and Anne without explaining why I quickly returned to the RV.
 After exchanging their own perplexed glances, they followed me through the door.

 Anne always had a sharp tongue and Ray laughed when she asked, “Hitting the hooch a little early tonight?”

 I made sure the door was closed and the shades down before I answered.
 And then I blurted, “Someone tried to kill me.
 They painted a pentagram in front of the door and left a headless chicken for me to find.”

 “Okay, Wildman,” Ray said.
 “You have our attention.
 What’s the punch line?”

 “There is no punch line.
 I think every roughneck working this rig is a Satanist.
-I also think we are in danger.”
+I also think we're in danger.”

-“You two are in danger.
+“Maybe you two are.
 I’m going back to OKC tomorrow, after breakfast,” he said.

 “So, you’re just going to desert us?”